 This is a good trail to pack a couple of bottled waters per person, as folks tend to linger along the way and at the crag.
 A hearty snack is also in order.
 And a camera is a must, especially if this is your first time to visit Whitaker Point.
 The best time to photograph the crag is early in the morning (the photo at right was taken about 6:15 AM---not kidding!) or mid- to late afternoon, once the sun is behind you.

 About half-way to the crag you'll cross a wet-weather creek where you can choose to go left or right, either of which direction will take you to the crag.
 Most folks go to the right, where the trail follows the creek for a bit, then turns left at a waterfall ledge.
-In early to mid-April, watch for shooting star and fire pink growing along the creek.
+In early to mid-April, watch for the wildflowers, shooting star and fire pink growing along the creek.
 At the bluffline, look for pink mountain azalea and white umbrella magnolia blossoms to appear later in the month and into early May.
 At this ledge, the trail now turns and follows the bluffline all the way to the crag.
 It is quite scenic and there are places that beg you to sit and enjoy the view, even though your final destination is still about 1/3 of a mile ahead.
 PLEASE BE CAREFUL in this area.
 A bluffline can be a pretty thing, but also a dangerous one.
 We cannot stress enough the importance of remaining cautious and staying back from sheer drop offs, as well as keeping a vigilent eye on children, even teenagers.